kaedroho/django-bridge/website/docs/forms.md

 ## Building a form with Django Bridge

-In this section, we will build a simple form that takes a users name.
-Note that this is the same example used by [Django documentation](https://docs.djangoproject.com/en/5.0/topics/forms/#building-a-form-in-django) and has been adapted for Django Bridge.
+In this section, we will build a simple form that takes a user's name.
+Note that this is the same example used by [Django documentation](https://docs.djangoproject.com/en/5.2/topics/forms/#building-a-form-in-django) and has been adapted for Django Bridge.

 ### The form class